naiduarvind/the-bility-engineer/src/pages/posts/quick-tip-secrethub-with-aws-lambda-go-using-cdk.md

 secrethub service aws init <NAMESPACE>/<REPO> --permission read
 ```

-There you have it -- securely accessing secrets from SecretHub directly from your Lambda function with all steps defined declaratively in AWS CDK!
+There you have it, securely accessing secrets from SecretHub directly from Lambda function with all steps defined declaratively in AWS CDK!